mdn/content/files/en-us/mozilla/add-ons/webextensions/index.md

 ## Key resources

 - Guides
-  - : Whether you’re just beginning or looking for more advanced advice, learn about how extensions work and use the WebExtensions API from our extensive range of [tutorials and guides](/en-US/docs/Mozilla/Add-ons/WebExtensions/What_are_WebExtensions).
+  - : Whether you're just beginning or looking for more advanced advice, learn about how extensions work and use the WebExtensions API from our extensive range of [tutorials and guides](/en-US/docs/Mozilla/Add-ons/WebExtensions/What_are_WebExtensions).
 - References
   - : Get comprehensive details about the methods, properties, types, and events of the [WebExtensions APIs](/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs) and full details about the [manifest keys](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json).
 - Firefox workflow